What is capitalized interest?

 Worked example

-For an “added to credit balance” lender, you have $150 in outstanding interest: $120 eligible (deductible), $30 non-eligible.
+For a lender that adds interest to the credit balance, you have $150 in outstanding interest: $120 eligible (deductible), $30 non-eligible.
 You capitalize the full amount.

 • Outstanding eligible interest: $120 → $0 (paid)